 I. EACH OCCURS AT A DIFFERENT TIME

-In order to understand the differences between the tribulation and the day of God’s wrath we must understand that the day of His wrath is called in many Scripture passages, “the day of the Lord”.
+In order to understand the differences between the tribulation and the day of God’s wrath we must understand that the day of His wrath is the beginning of “the day of the Lord”.
 How do we know that?
 Rev. 6:16-17 tells us that the kings of the earth said to the mountains and rocks, “Fall on us, and hide us from the face of Him that sitteth on the throne, and from the wrath of the Lamb; for the great day of His wrath is come.…”.
 How will they know that the day of His wrath had come?
 We read in Rev. 6:12-13, “and I beheld when He had opened the sixth seal, and lo, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became as blood; and the stars of heaven fell unto the earth, even as a fig tree casteth her untimely figs, when she is shaken of a might wind”.
 In other words, the kings of the earth will know that the day of God’s wrath had come because they will see the cosmic signs spoken of in this passage.
 I am not suggesting that they will necessarily know the scriptures, but they obviously will know that these signs were from God, which is proved by their statement “the great day of His wrath is come”.

 Let us consider the cosmic disturbances of the sun becoming black and the moon as blood and the stars falling to the earth.
 We read of these same cosmic events in Joel 2:31, “The sun shall be turned into darkness, and the moon into blood, before the great and terrible day of the Lord come“.
 So these cosmic signs will appear before the day of the Lord and those of Rev. 6:18-17 will understand that they were the signs from God of the day of His wrath.
 Obviously, these signs will occur only once.
-That means that the day of God’s wrath is the same as the day of the Lord.
+That means that the day of God’s wrath begins the day of the Lord.

 Now let us add one more passage to this study and we will see that the cosmic events will occur after the tribulation.
 We read in Matt.
 24:29, “Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken“.